- 1 Family Delphacidae Leach, 1815

 Nilaparvata caldwelli is the least common of the New World Nilaparvata.

 Nilaparvata gerhardi appears to be distributed in temperate eastern North America, and only doubtfully in the tropics.
 Additional views of this species, including genitalia are here.

-Nilaparvata serrata is found mostly in the New World tropics, but is known from Florida.
-The shape of the male paramere (the image on the right is a left paramere) and aedeagus are distinctive in this species and can be see in the figure here.
+Nilaparvata guianensis is found mostly in the New World tropics but is known from Florida.
+The shape of the male paramere (the image on the right is a left paramere) and aedeagus are distinctive in this species and can be seen in the figure here.